asad-cuet/Laravel-Installer-Customed-Package/src/assets/froiden-helper/README.md

-AsadCuet helper is a library to help you with ajax requests
+Froiden helper is a library to help you with ajax requests